lhoenig/MemUp/README.md

 An iOS NotificationCenter plugin offering a single-tap memory cleanup solution.
 Created using [iOSOpenDev](https://github.com/kokoabim/iOSOpenDev).
 Utilizing BigBoss' `freemem` executable at the core.

+Now with a PrefernceLoaderBundle.
+But don't except too much functionality at this point :)

 ### Building requirements
 * Jailbroken iOS device running iOS 5-6
 * Xcode and [iOSOpenDev](http://iosopendev.com/download/) installed